Handling variables and secrets

 When creating browser checks, you probably run some code locally, store it in a Git repo or copy and paste it around a bit.
 This means the credentials in the script are at risk of being exposed.
-You should therefore replace any confidential data in your browser check scripts with environment variables.
+You should therefore replace any confidential data in your check scripts with variables or secrets.

 Managing variables

-For browser checks, you can create environment variables at three hierarchical levels:
+You can create variables at three hierarchical levels:

-Check variables are added on the Variables tab for each browser check.
+Add variables specific to a Check variables on the Variables tab for each browser and multistep check.

-Group variables are added on the Variables tab in a group.
-The variables stored here are accessible only in the group context.
+Add Group variables on the Variables tab in a check group.
+Group variables are only accessible in the context of a group, which includes the checks within the group and their configuration.

 Any data you “lock” is encrypted at rest and in flight on our back end and is only decrypted when needed.
 Locked environment variables can only be accessed by team members with Read & Write access or above.